Coronavirus-Specific Unemployment Benefits for the Self-Employed

 The Families First Coronavirus Response Act (FFCRA) was signed into law on March 18, making it the second major coronavirus-related bill.
 This bill's chief provisions include changes to paid sick leave, insurance coverage for COVID-19 testing, waivers for food assistance, and other pandemic-related aid.
 In addition to changing the work requirements for receiving SNAP benefits, the bill also provided paid sick leave to the self-employed in the form of a tax credit.

-Both the Qualified Sick Leave and Qualified Family Leave tax credits have been made effective as of April 1, 2020 and end December 31, 2020 under the Emergency Family and Medical Leave Expansion Act and Emergency Paid Sick Leave Act.
+Both the Qualified Sick Leave and Qualified Family Leave tax credits have been made effective as of April 1, 2020 and end March 31, 2021 under the COVID-related Tax Relief Act of 2020.

 How the Tax Filing Deadline Change May Affect the Self-Employed